 Dear Loyola Community Member,

-During these difficult months of the novel coronavirus, we have been actively planning and working toward offering an in-person residential undergraduate learning experience for students in Fall 2020.
+During these difficult months of the novel coronavirus, we have been actively planning and working toward offering an in-person residential undergraduate learning experience for students in Spring 2021.
 If permissible and consistent with applicable public health restrictions and guidance, we will be able to offer a fully on-campus experience, which will, because of social distancing requirements, include online and hybrid courses at both the graduate and undergraduate levels.

 Although much remains uncertain, we are certain of the following: